 - Your vehicle is not used for rental purposes.

 - Your vehicle was purchased within 60 days prior to the start date of this policy.

-To make sure your covered in the event of a write off, protect yourself with a Bettersafe GAP policy following the link here.
+To make sure you are covered in the event of a write-off, protect yourself with a Bettersafe GAP policy following the link here.